CSS Grid vs Flexbox: When to Use Each (and When to Use Both)

 </div>

-Use CSS Grid When... | Use Flexbox When... |
+| Use CSS Grid when... | Use Flexbox when... |

-The layout has predefined grid areas or major sections (e.g., header, sidebar, footer). | Items vary dynamically in size and distribution needs flexibility. |
+| The layout has defined areas (header, sidebar, footer) | Items vary in size and need flexible distribution |

-CSS Grid and Flexbox Together?
-Yes, Please!
+Using CSS Grid and Flexbox Together

 Example: A Blog Layout Combining CSS Grid and Flexbox